 When you do not take enough magnesium for a long time, you will have a magnesium deficiency.
-It, not a pleasant thing to have, no, in fact, magnesium deficiency causes some severe problems for the person to whom the problem exists.
+It is not a pleasant thing to have, no, in fact, magnesium deficiency causes some severe problems for the person to whom the problem exists.

 When the magnesium intake is low, the kidney will try to reserve magnesium by reducing the amount in the urine.
 Also, it would cause some serious problems during absorption.
 So low magnesium, in essence, interferes with the absorption process.